 Perhaps his highest recognition came from the Indian government when he was awarded the Padma Bhushan.
-In Indian this is their nation’s third-highest civilian award, so a very high honour indeed!
+In India, this is their nation’s third-highest civilian award, so a very high honour indeed!

-If you know your famous movie composers, then this name will be legendary to you!
+If you know your famous composers movies, then this name will be legendary to you!

 This Austrian-American film composer was born in 1888 and died in 1971.

 Max Steiner was also a conductor and stage manager – so an all-around extremely talented (and busy) man!
 He was considered a child prodigy and he conducted his very first opera when was just 12 years old.

 By the age of 15, he entered the professional realm.
 From then on, he spent his days either conducting, composing, arranging, or writing.

 He worked in both England and Hollywood, but it was the latter place where he would truly make his mark.
 In fact, in 1929 when he moved to Hollywood he became one of the first music composers to specifically compose film scores.

 Therefore, he played a huge part in ensuring the creation of music for film and setting the benchmark for all of the traditions that come with it.

 Let’s face it, we would be here all day if we were to list all of the films he has worked on.
 So let’s mention some of the most memorable: King Kong (1933), The Informer, Dark Victory, Gone with the Wind and The Letter.